grygy/review-checklist/README.md

 #### 1. Code is readable and understandable

 - I know that you want to show your powers and write oneliners everywhere or technology specific hacks, but please don't.
 Write the code as simple as possible.
-You are not writing code for yourself, but for your colleagues.
+You are not writing code for yourself but for your colleagues.
 Even your future self will be thankful for that.

 #### 2. Minimize the use of comments

 - Try not to use comments in your code.
 If you need to explain your code, it means that it is not readable enough.

-#### 3. Code consistency within project
+#### 3. Code consistency within the project

-- Code is consistent with the rest of the project even if it's not most cutting edge formatting, naming, etc. --> If you want to change it, do it in the whole project (could end up badly).
+- Code is consistent with the rest of the project even if it's not the most cutting edge formatting, naming, etc. --> If you want to change it, do it in the whole project (could end up badly).

 #### 4. Follow naming conventions